 Roe Roe’s Heroes Childhood Cancer Foundation is a 501(c)(3) nonprofit dedicated to raising awareness, supporting research, providing scholarships, and helping local children and their families as they fight cancer.

-Founded in 2021 by Chad and Meredith Tucker, the foundation’s advocacy work with research organizations and hospitals has helped raise more than one million dollars for children battling cancer.
+Founded in 2021 by Chad and Meredith Tucker, the foundation’s advocacy work with research organizations and hospitals has helped raise millions of dollars for children battling cancer.

 Roe Roe’s Heroes Childhood Cancer Foundation Programs

-The Hero Library provides comfort books to help young pediatric cancer patients, their siblings, and their parents along the journey.
+The Hero Library provides comfort books to help young pediatric cancer patients, their siblings, and their parents along their journey.

-Nancy McGee Smith Nursing Scholarship awards several nursing scholarships each year, named in honor of Roe Roe’s beloved nurse.
+The Nancy McGee Smith Nursing Scholarship awards several nursing scholarships each year and is named in honor of Roe Roe’s beloved nurse.

-Roe Roe’s Yearly Birthday Donation Heroes to the pediatric oncology clinic that helped save her life.
-Each year on Roe Roe’s birthday—also the anniversary of her ringing the bell—the foundation donates a thousand dollars equal for each year ($10,000 = 10th birthday) to support families being served by the Brenner Children’s Pediatric Oncology Clinic.
+Roe Roe’s Yearly Birthday Donation honors the pediatric oncology clinic that helped save her life.
+Each year on Roe Roe’s birthday—also the anniversary of her ringing the bell—the foundation donates one thousand dollars for each year of her age (for example, $10,000 for her 10th birthday) to support families served by the Brenner Children’s Pediatric Oncology Clinic.